Using Foam(ed) Plastics

 Occasionally, CalArts students use foam(ed) plastics to fabricate characters, sets, and props for their productions, especially when working with stop-motion animation.
 The following are guidelines for using these materials safely.

-Foam(ed) plastics are products made of petroleum distillates which can ignite when used in connection with heat from a hot wire or welding / cutting operation (hot work), or when used in close proximity to a fire effect or special effect / pyrotechnic device.
-Accordingly, it is recommended that only approved fire resistant foam(ed) plastics be used.
+Foam(ed) plastics are products made of petroleum distillates that can ignite when used in connection with heat from a hot wire or welding/cutting operation (hot work), or when used in close proximity to a fire effect or special effect / pyrotechnic device.
+Accordingly, it is recommended that only approved fire-resistant foam(ed) plastics be used.

 The following types of foam are most commonly used in set and prop construction: